Slaughter Hotel: Release

-The film was released theatrically in the United States by Hallmark Releasing and American International Pictures in 1972 under the titles Slaughter Hotel and Asylum Erotica, where it was usually shown on double and triple bills with other Hallmark/AIP releases such as Twitch of the Death Nerve and Don't Look in the Basement.
-There is also a version released in France under the title Les insatisfaites poupées érotiques du docteur Hitchcock containing explicit sexual scenes.
+The film was distributed theatrically in the United States through American International Pictures's (AIP) Hallmark Releasing first as Aslyum Erotica on July 26, 1972, and then later as Salughter Hotel by December 6, 1972.It was usually shown on double and triple bills with other AIP releases such as A Bay of Blood and Don't Look in the Basement.
+There is also a version released in France on March 1, 1973, under the title Les insatisfaites poupées érotiques du docteur Hitchcock containing explicit sexual scenes that were cut from the Italian release.
+It was released in the United Kingdom through Miracle Films in 1972 as Cold-Blooded Beast with a 74-minute running time.

 The film was released on DVD by Media Blasters on their sub-label Shriek Show in 2004.
+It was later released on Blu-ray and DVD by Raro Video in 2014.